police officer body worn body camera

 How Can Filming Help the Police Officer?

-Officers from Berea PD making an arrest using Utility’s BodyWorn Cameras (now eos by Utility).
+Officers from Berea PD making an arrest using Utility’s BodyWorn Cameras (now EOS by Utility).
 Video Credit: Fox56 News

 Many times, officers receive disingenuous citizen complaints of acting unprofessionally or with excessive use-of-force.
 Video acts as a safety net and exonerates upstanding police officers immediately for criminal complaints or accusations.
 In fact, a study conducted with the Rialto Police Department showed that citizen complaints were reduced by 87.5% following the agency’s implementation of a body worn camera program.